 Students are expected to be present and participating in course activities during all class hours.

 - Type of assessment

-- PortfolioOral examination, 20 minOral exam based on projects and assignments produced throughout the course.
-A combined grade is given after the oral exam.
+- PortfolioOral examination, 20 minOral exam based on project report and assignments produced throughout the course.

 - All aids allowed